Select Page

 Bruno is special because it focuses on making API testing easy on Mac.
 You can do more than just send requests.
 You can also check the response body, status codes, and headers of the API client.
 Bruno even has a save button for requests and collections.
 With this feature, you won’t lose your work.
 You can focus on building and adjusting your test suites without any hassle.

-Getting Started with Bruno: A Beginner’s Guide
+Getting Started with Bruno Tutorial: A Beginner’s Guide

 Starting your API testing journey with Bruno is easy.
 This guide is great for beginners.
 It will help you install Bruno and set up your first API test.
 You will also learn the basics of testing in a professional way.